Sanglorian/orcus/Orcus Rulebook - current.md

 Terrain stride describes a set of traits, each of which allows the monster to ignore difficult terrain in some conditions:

-* Ice stride: Ice, snow or slurry.
+* Ice stride: Ignore difficult terrain in the form of ice, snow or slurry.
-* Swamp stride: Mud, marsh or shallows.
+* Swamp stride: Ignore difficult terrain in the form of mud, marsh or shallows.
+You also cannot be trapped in quicksand or sticky mud.
-* Stone stride: Broken ground, uneven stone or rubble.
+* Stone stride: Ignore difficult terrain in the form of broken ground, uneven stone or rubble.
-* Woodland stride: Shrubbery, trees or plants.
+* Woodland stride: Ignore difficult terrain in the form of shrubbery, trees or plants.
-* Web stride: Webs, like those from a spider.
+* Web stride: Ignore difficult terrain in the form of webs, like those from a spider.
+You also cannot be trapped in webs.
-* Versatile stride: All.
+* Versatile stride: Ignore all difficult terrain.

 ## Difficult Terrain